Buy your council house under a Right to Buy in Nottingham

 The Right to Buy Scheme is ran by the government, and will allow any eligible tenants who are living within England, to purchase their current rental property from the council for a slightly discounted price.

-If you lived within a public sector rental property for at least 3 years (not always continuous) rather than renting privately, and are secure tenants of a council or housing association property, you may be eligible for the Right to Buy Scheme.
+So long as you have spent at least 3 years (this doesn’t always have to be continuous) renting from your local authority and are secure tenants of your local authorities property, you may be eligible for a Right to Buy in Nottingham.

-How is the Right to Buy discount worked out?
+How is the discount is worked out?